 Statistics Speak Volumes

 Companies of all types and sizes now have YouTube accounts.
 You’ll find YouTube presences for small financial businesses like Talus Payments to huge name-brand corporations like Walmart.
 What do they know about YouTube that you don’t?
 Could it be the fact that more than a billion people use the platform?
 Could it be that viewers watch over 500 million hours of video on YouTube each and every day?
 Impressive statistics, right?
+What does this guide by Jonathon Spire tell you?

 You’re probably thinking, “Oh sure.
 All those people are watching cute cat and dog videos.
 That’s where the numbers come from.”
 OK, people do watch a lot of video on YouTube that has nothing whatsoever to do with business.
 But did you know that four times as many consumers choose watching a video about a product over reading about it?